anprivitera/nextjs-mui-prisma-tutorial/README.md

       // }

 After commenting out these lines VS Code will display errors in the buttons, menus, and tooltips components.

-Now we can extract them to client components files.
+To solve these errors let's extract each of these components into individual client components files.
 Following you can see the final structure of the components.
-For convenience, the CSS related codes were also extracted to `app/(public)/page.module.css`.
+For convenience, we'll also extract the CSS related codes to `app/(public)/page.module.css`.

-### 3.1.
-Responsive App Bar

 This file won’t depend on the `"use client"` directive anymore.